 Natasha Lester is an award-winning author of historical fiction.
-Her latest novel is The Three Lives of Alix St Pierre, a fascinating tale that braids espionage and fashion in World War II Europe.
-Her previous novel, The Riviera House, is a lush, engrossing and deeply moving story of the brave women who worked against the Nazis.
-Her other recent novels include The Paris Secret, a sweeping story of bravery and love set during World War II, The French Photographer (or The Paris Orphan in the US), about a female photojournalist in Paris during the Second World War, and The Paris Seamstress, which is set in the male-dominated world of 1940s New York fashion.
+Her latest novel is The Disappearance of Astrid Bricard, a gripping homage to women and fashion.
+Her other recent novels include The Three Lives of Alix St Pierre, a fascinating tale that braids espionage and fashion in World War II Europe, and The Riviera House, a lush, engrossing and deeply moving story of the brave women who worked against the Nazis.
+Natasha's other historical novels include The Paris Secret, a sweeping story of bravery and love set during World War II, The French Photographer (or The Paris Orphan in the US), about a female photojournalist in Paris during the Second World War, and The Paris Seamstress, which is set in the male-dominated world of 1940s New York fashion.

 Natasha's novel, Her Mother's Secret, is a story of love and ambition set in England and Manhattan between 1918 and 1939 and was released in March 2017 by Hachette Australia.
 A Kiss from Mr Fitzgerald, set in the Jazz Age in New York, was released by Hachette Australia in 2016 after a bidding war between publishers.
 Her previous novels are If I Should Lose You (2012) and What is Left Over, After (2010).

 Natasha has been described by The Age newspaper as a “remarkable Australian talent” and was awarded an Emerging Writers’ Fellowship by the Australia Council for her second book.
 She was also the recipient of the TAG Hungerford Award for Fiction.